Last updated April 2018

 The Rohingya people are an ethnic minority group from the Rakhine State of Burma.
 They have a unique language and culture, and while they live in a predominantly Buddhist country, the majority of Rohingya people are Muslim.

-How many Rohingya people are in Burma?
+How large is the Rohingya community in Burma?